ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](gray_fx_average.png)](gray_fx_average.png)

 > ![](../img_www/reminder.gif)![](../img_www/space.gif)
+> REMINDER:
-> The average of sRGB channel values also equivalent to the intensity channel of '`OHTA`' colorspace (red channel).
-> Or the 'I' channel of HSI.
+> The average of sRGB channel values is equivalent to the intensity channel of '`OHTA`' colorspace (red channel), and also the 'I' channel of HSI colorspace.
-> colorspace.

-Another technique is to simply add all three channels together (a color measure known as manhatten distance) and while the resulting image will not loose information due to 'quantum rounding' effects, you may loose information about the brightest colors.
+Another technique is to simply add all three channels together (a color measure known as manhattan distance) and while the resulting image will not lose information due to 'quantum rounding' effects, you may lose information about the brightest colors.
-Unfortunately, you also loose the transparency channel, too.
+Unfortunately, you also lose the transparency channel.

 ~~~
 convert test.png -separate \